PacktPublishing/Spring-Boot-and-Angular/README.md

-# Becoming-a-Full-Stack-Java-Developer
+# Full-Stack Web Development with Spring Boot and Angular
-Becoming a Full-Stack Java Developer, published by Packt
+Full-Stack Web Development with Spring Boot and Angular, published by Packt